MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 ## Lookout

-Because a programming language is used we can leverage a couple of tools that have been missing to the IaC development lifecycle.
+Because a higher-level programming language is used we can leverage a couple of tools that have been missing to the IaC development lifecycle.

 ### Compiler